robflop/megumin.love/README.md

 - Adjust count.js, adding new sound(s) to the ion.sound initialization and adjusting the switch() + rsound statement

 #### Example:
-Previous sounds amount: 12
+Previous sounds amount: 47

-- Add "test.mp3", (ogg, aac) to /sounds/
+- Add "test.mp3" (optional: ogg, aac) to /sounds/ directory
-- Add "test" to the ion.sound initialization within count.js
+- Add "test" to the ion.sound initialization within count.js/soundboard.js
-- Adjust the rsound variable, so changing the multiplier 12 to 13 within count.js
+- Add "test" to the sounds array

-New sounds amount: 13
+New sounds amount: 48

+##### INFO:
+To add new sounds to the Soundboard, a button for each will have to be created in the soundboard.html file, and the corresponding on-click event(s) will have to be added in soundboard.js.
+See the existing code for examples regarding both.

 ### Changing the Interval at which the counter updates:
 - Open index.php and change "1500" on line 72 to your desired length.